-Public Act 18-49, passed on May 31, 2018, includes a new Pass-Through Entity Tax which changes how income earned by S corporations and partnerships is taxed.
+Public Act 18-49, passed on May 31, 2018, included a new Pass-Through Entity Tax which changed how income earned by S corporations and partnerships is taxed.
 For tax years starting on or after January 1, 2018 the partnership or S corporation pays tax on its own income instead of passing through the tax to the partners, shareholders or members.
 Partners, shareholders, and members are allowed a credit for the tax paid by their pass-through entity.

 Individuals who do make estimated payments for their pass-through income may be able to re-characterize the payments so that the payment is applied to the entity’s tax liability instead of the individual’s tax liability.

-Connecticut expects to release more information regarding re-characterization later this year.
-Individual TaxAct users may modify their Form CT-1040ES.
 Both individuals and entities may log into the Connecticut Taxpayer Service Center (TSC) to make estimated payments.